Everything I know about Deno

 And here's something I'm personally excited about - Deno comes with a bunch of built-in tools that make our lives as developers so much easier.
 No more spending hours setting up your development environment!

-I've designed this Deno course to be your fast track into the world of Deno, focusing on the APIs and tools you'll use most often in your projects.
+I've designed this Deno guide to be your fast track into the world of Deno, focusing on the APIs and tools you'll use most often in your projects.

 My goal?
 To get you up and running with Deno as quickly as possible.
 I've distilled the most important topics into a concise package, giving you everything you need to get a solid grasp of Deno.
-Think of it as an 80/20 approach - we're covering the 80% of Deno that you'll use most of the time.
+Think of it as an 80/20 approach (Pareto Principle) - we're covering the 80% of Deno that you'll use most of the time.
+If you want to know more about this type of approach, check out the Pareto principle article on Wikipedia.

 Before we dive in, let's talk prerequisites.
 You'll need: